Disability Insurance Lawyers Helping Doctors & Medical Professionals Experiencing COVID-19 Related Traumas

 Disability insurance carriers require proof of the disabling conditions that are preventing you from performing the principal duties of your occupation.
 Disability by definition is a physical, mental, cognitive, or condition that impairs a person’s ability to complete certain tasks.
 While your policy may outline specific guidelines, typically disabling conditions for medical professionals include:

-- Physiological impairments – Including muscle, back and joint disorders, cardiovascular diseases, immunity disorders, cancer, accidents, injuries, etc.
+- Physiological impairments – Including muscle, strokes, back and joint disorders, cardiovascular episodes and diseases, immunity disorders, cancer, accidents, injuries, etc.

 - Psychiatric and psychological impairments – Including behavioral, stress-related, and mood disorders like anxiety, sleep dysfunction, depressive episodes, etc.